ucdavis/web-app-template/README.customization.md

   - Review `UserController` and shape the `/api/user/me` payload/claims to match your app.
 - **Frontend**
   - Remove the showcase routes in `client/src/routes/(authenticated)/*`, `client/src/routes/about.tsx`, and related components in `client/src/shared/` once you no longer need them.
-  - Regenerate the router tree (`client/src/routeTree.gen.ts`) by re-running `npm run dev` after deleting/adding routes.
+  - Regenerate the router tree (`client/src/routeTree.gen.ts`) by re-running `cd client && npm run dev` after deleting or adding routes.
   - Update or drop showcase-specific queries (`client/src/queries/*`) so TanStack Query only exposes real endpoints.

 Discard unused assets, tests, and mock data that referenced the template demos.